bevy-logging/bevy_logging/src/chapter_2.md

 # Redirceting output to a file

-Soon you may notice `stdout` is getting full and scrolling up you lose track of where you are.
+You may already know `stdout` can be redirected to file using the `>` operator.
-You may be aware that you can move the output to a file using the `>` operator.
+When you have lots of logging the screen can get fill quickly so redirecting can help you manage all that information

-Like below
+An example below.

 `Cargo run > output.txt`